JetBrains/intellij-sdk-docs/basics/action_system.md

 The IntelliJ Platform calls methods of an action when a user interacts with a menu item or toolbar button.

 > **WARNING** Classes based on `AnAction` do not have class fields of any kind.
 This is because an instance of `AnAction` class exists for the entire lifetime of the application.
-If `AnAction` class uses a field to store data that has a shorter lifetime and doesn't clear this data promptly, the data leaks.
+If the `AnAction` class uses a field to store data that has a shorter lifetime and doesn't clear this data promptly, the data leaks.
 For example, any `AnAction` data that exists only within the context of a `Project` causes the `Project` to be kept in memory after the user has closed it.

 ### Principal Implementation Overrides
 Every IntelliJ Platform action should override `AnAction.update()` and must override `AnAction.actionPerformed()`.
-* An action's method `AnAction.update()` is called by the IntelliJ Platform framework to update the state of an action.
+* An action's method `AnAction.update()` is called by the IntelliJ Platform framework to update an action state.
   The state (enabled, visible) of an action determines whether the action is available in the UI of an IDE.
-  An object of type [`AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) is passed to this method, and it contains the information about the current context for the action.
+  An object of the [`AnActionEvent`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnActionEvent.java) type is passed to this method and contains information about the current context for the action.
   Actions are made available by changing state in the [Presentation](upsource:///platform/platform-api/src/com/intellij/ide/presentation/Presentation.java) object associated with the event context.
   As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to the IntelliJ Platform.
-* An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if it is available and selected by the user.
+* An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if available and selected by the user.
   This method does the heavy lifting for the action - it contains the code executed when the action gets invoked.
-  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access projects, files, selection, etc.
+  The `actionPerformed()` method also receives `AnActionEvent` as a parameter used to access projects, files, selection, etc.
   See [Overriding the `AnAction.actionPerformed()` Method](#overriding-the-anactionactionperformed-method) for more information.

-There are other methods to override in the `AnAction` class, such as for changing the default `Presentation` object for the action.
+There are other methods to override in the `AnAction` class, such as changing the default `Presentation` object for the action.
-There is also a use case for overriding action constructors when registering them with dynamic action groups, which is demonstrated in the [Grouping Actions](/tutorials/action_system/grouping_action.md#adding-child-actions-to-the-dynamic-group) tutorial.
+There is also a use case for overriding action constructors when registering them with dynamic action groups, demonstrated in the [Grouping Actions](/tutorials/action_system/grouping_action.md#adding-child-actions-to-the-dynamic-group) tutorial.
 However, the `update()` and `actionPerformed()` methods are essential to basic operation.

 ### Overriding the AnAction.update Method
 The method `AnAction.update()` is periodically called by the IntelliJ Platform in response to user gestures.
 The `update()` method gives an action to evaluate the current context and enable or disable its functionality.

-> **WARNING** The `AnAction.update()` method can be called frequently, and on a UI thread.
+> **WARNING** The `AnAction.update()` method can be called frequently and on a UI thread.
 This method needs to _execute very quickly_; no real work should be performed in this method.
 For example, checking selection in a tree or a list is considered valid, but working with the file system is not.